Quantitative derivation of a two-phase porous media system from the one-velocity Baer-Nunziato and Kapila systems

 The rest of the paper is organized as follows.
-In Subsection \ref{subsectionresult}, we state our main results.
-In Subsection \ref{sec:spectral}, we first recall a reformulation of System \eqref{BN} from \cite{burtea1} and present an explicit spectral analysis for the associated linear system, then the difficulties and strategies of proof are discussed.
+Our main results are stated in Section \ref{subsectionresult}.
+In Section \ref{sec:spectral}, we first recall a reformulation of System \eqref{BN} from \cite{burtea1} and present an explicit spectral analysis for the associated linear system, then the difficulties and strategies of proof are discussed.
 Section \ref{sectionbesov} is devoted to some notations and properties of Besov spaces and Littlewood-Paley decomposition, and the regularity estimates for some linear problems are stated.
-In Section \ref{section3}, we establish uniform estimates for the linearized problem.
+In Section \ref{section3}, we establish uniform a priori estimate for the linearized problem.
 Next, in Section \ref{section4}, we prove the global existence and uniqueness results of solutions for Systems \eqref{BN}, \eqref{K} and \eqref{PM}, respectively.
-The Section \ref{sectionrelaxation} is devoted to the justification of the relaxation limits with explicit convergence rates.
+Section \ref{sectionrelaxation} is devoted to the justification of the relaxation limits with explicit convergence rates.